bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 I think, yeah, and they kind of have this thing in here where you can detect it by, you need the hash of the, oh, it's a multiplier, that's why.
 Basically, you need the private piece of the scan key in order to identify them, though.
 So you can send them to, so basically, you can send Bitcoin to this by knowing just the public key of the scan key and the public key of the spend key.
+You can identify them by knowing the private side of the scan key and the public spend key.
+You can also identify them by knowing the private spend key and the private scan key.
-You can identify them by knowing the private side of the scan key is why in the output descriptor definition, We had SP scan and SP spend.
+But this part of the equation where you can only identify them if you know the private side of the scan key is why in the output descriptor definition we had `spscan` and `spspend`.
 Both of those required the private side of the scan key.
 And that's because without that, you can't actually identify them.
 And this is why.